Sunlighter/KanaQuiz/README.md

 *full* shuffle is not necessary &mdash; and if the right answer is the only thing being moved, it should be much easier to know where it has been moved to.
 But I was lazy.
 (I did think of writing some kind of &ldquo;tracking shuffle&rdquo; so that you could track specific items in the shuffle and see where they had been moved to...)

+(Unfortunately `make-question` can loop forever if you ask it for more wrong answers than can be provided.
+I&rsquo;m going to have to fix this someday...)

 `randomize!` randomizes the random number generator in Gambit.